mattlianje/eztime/README.md

 ## FAQ
 **Q: Why not just use ZonedDateTime?**
-A: ZonedDateTime is great - but the cocktail of LocalDates and Timestamps and subtle conversions to the system's clock when stringifying are lethal footguns.
+- ZonedDateTime is great - but the cocktail of LocalDates and Timestamps and subtle conversions to the system's clock when stringifying are lethal footguns.

 **Q: But seriously, why not ZonedDateTime?**
-A: Forced correctness is a nice, and doing it with a smooth API is even nicer.
+- Forced correctness is a nice, and doing it with a smooth API is even nicer.
 With EzTime:
   - All timestamps are UTC/Zulu unless specified otherwise
   - Non-UTC times must use IANA identifiers (e.g, "America/New_York") rather than raw offsets

 **Q: Performance overhead?**
 - Almost zero - it's a thin wrapper that delegates to ZonedDateTime.

 **Q: Why assume UTC by default?**
-A: UTC is universal truth.
+- UTC is universal truth.
 EzTime.fromString("2024-01-01") has zero ambiguity - and the World would be better if non utc operations were left to the presentation layer.

 **Q: Migration from existing code?**